keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 12. The people and apprenticeship system
 13. Consolidation as institutional triage
 14. R&D as a global public good
+15. Epistemic debt and the AI audit of the scientific record
+16. Cargo-cult science, bandwagons, and mathematical overreach at machine speed

 ### Part IV — The narrow path forward

-15. The last transfer window
+17. The last transfer window
-16. Design principles for an incentive-compatible laboratory
+18. Design principles for an incentive-compatible laboratory
-17. The AI-native R&D institution
+19. The AI-native R&D institution
-18. A ten-year public–private experiment
+20. A ten-year public–private experiment

 The book will need additional original chapters on labor markets, international comparison, and the political economy of public funding.
 These should not be forced into the initial blog series without firsthand or documentary depth.